-Farm Progress Show host farmer David Brix was able to plant corn in the demonstration area north of the showgrounds near Decatur, Ill., during a brief respite from the rain on May 17 — three days before the final planting date for the 86-day variety to mature in time for the Aug.
+Farm Progress Show host farmers David Brix and Marc Padrutt were able to plant corn in the demonstration area north of the showgrounds near Decatur, Ill., during a brief respite from the rain on May 17 — three days before the final planting date for the 86-day variety to mature in time for the Aug.
 27-29 show.

 Matt Jungmann, Farm Progress events manager, says plants are coming up healthy and strong.